jamiebeach/Engineering-Learning-2022/certifications/ai-900-Azure-AI-Fundamentals/cheatsheet.md

 ### Identify Azure services for conversational AI
 - [ ] identify capabilities of the QnA Maker service
 - [ ] identify capabilities of the Azure Bot service
+    - Bot service **skills** can be used to extend capabilities of the bot